Disney-Banje/Disney-Banje/README.md

-## Banje Disney
+## Hey I am Banje Disney

-HEY.
-I am driven by a passion for creating things and turning ideas into tangible products.
-With a focus on front-end development, constantly expanding my skillset through hands-on projects and a relentless drive to improve.
-Despite being at the learning stage, I am eager to learn and have a successful career in tech.
+- I am driven by a passion for creating things and turning ideas into tangible products.
+- With a focus on front-end development, constantly expanding my skillset through hands-on projects and a relentless drive to improve.
+- Despite being at the learning stage, I am eager to learn and have a successful tech career.

 ### Tech Stacks